 3. Transfer to a large bowl and spread out in a thin layer so that the mixture quickly cools.
 After 20 minutes, add the thyme, pine nuts and breadcrumbs.
 Season well with salt, pepper and a good grating of nutmeg.
 Keep a clean tea towel handy for covering the opened filo pastry until it is used as can dry out quickly in a warm kitchen.

 4. Build the strudel on a large piece of Bake-O-Glide or baking parchment.
 Place one sheet of pastry on this with the longest side towards you and brush with a little of the melted butter.
 Repeat with three layers added on top of the first.

 5. Place half the red peppers lengthways onto the pastry and fill using half of the prepared mixture.
 Down the middle of the filling scatter half of the soaked cranberries in two lines.
 Fold in the ends and roll using the Bake-O-Glide or parchment.
-Transfer to a full size baking tray or plain shelf lined with Bake-O-Glide or parchment.
+Transfer to a full size baking tray or Cold Plain Shelf lined with Bake-O-Glide or parchment.
 Make a second strudel with the remaining pastry and fillings.

 7. Serve each slice with a spiced cranberry compote or kumquat chutney or relish.